 The Master Plan presents a series of recommendations designed to further the University's physical transformation from what has been accomplished in recent years-a transformation guided by previous campus master plans.
 Since the endorsement of the previous campus master plan nearly 10 years ago, the University has opened a number of new buildings and completed major renovations of academic facilities, as well as residence halls and dining centers.
-Work on the new Student Fitness Center and McCormick Hall is nearing completion, providing state-of-the-art recreation and fitness facilities for students, in addition to instructional space for the Department of Kinesiology and Recreation.
+The new Student Fitness Center and McCormick Hall opened in January of 2011 and provides state-of-the-art recreation and fitness facilities for students, in addition to instructional space for the Department of Kinesiology and Recreation.
 These significant enhancements to the campus have been accompanied by major physical improvements to the areas surrounding the University with the redevelopment of Uptown Normal and the comprehensive planning for upgrading the Main Street Corridor.